Welcome to the technical documentation site for the Celo project!

 The Alfajores Testnet is the first of several networks designed for testing and for developers to experiment and learn more about Celo.
 You can set up an account, receive funds, and try out the Celo Wallet and Celo CLI.
 Get started here.

-Our work is focused on the path to a production Celo network that holds economic value.
-This means testing, running security audits, and building community involvement around a longer-term roadmap.
-We also continue to remain focused on user experience.
+The Celo community's work is focused on the path to a production Celo network that holds economic value.
+This means testing, running security audits, and building broader involvement around a longer-term roadmap.
+The project also continues to remain focused on user experience.

-We anticipate working to improve and expand the range of APIs available for developers to use in creating extensions to Celo, whether as smart contracts or applications.
-We welcome your input in the form of use cases, suggestions, and bug reports.
+The team working on Celo anticipates working to improve and expand the range of APIs available for developers to use in creating extensions to Celo, whether as smart contracts or applications.
+Your input is very welcome in the form of use cases, suggestions, and bug reports.

 Celo is a project with a mission of financial inclusion that consists entirely of open source code, is deployed as an open, decentralized runtime, and promotes open governance.
 Make it your project too.
 Please get involved!